bob5972/SpaceRobots/README.md

 The AI interface is all done over a socket, so if you're really motivated you can write your AI in whatever language you want.

-Let me know if you get a good protocol written and I'll add it in.

-Questions, Comments, !Complaints can be addressed to:

-Michael Banack <github@banack.net>